sandordargo/sandordargo.github.io/_posts/2022-6-29-cpp-standardized.md

 Once a proposal went through all these stages, it can be accepted or actually declined by the full plenary C++ Committee, by _WG21_.
 A recent such proposal is [P0847R7](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0847r7.html), which is going to be part of C++23 and it's usually just referred to as [deducing this](https://www.sandordargo.com/blog/2022/02/16/deducing-this-cpp23).
 With this new language feature, we get *"a way to tell from within a member function whether the expression it’s invoked on is an lvalue or an rvalue; whether it is `const` or `volatile`; and the expression’s type”*.
 If you are interested in further details, [follow this link](https://www.sandordargo.com/blog/2022/02/16/deducing-this-cpp23).

 A proposal might be sent back to previous stages several times or can be rejected completely.
 For example, [P2012R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2012r0.pdf) is having a hard time.
-Their authors want to address a long-known and quite serious issue with range-based `for` loops ([check the details here](https://www.sandordargo.com/blog/2022/04/20/range-base-p2012)) and while they had quite some support, in the end the *EWG* rejected it still hoping for a future *"perfect"* solution...
+Their authors want to address a long-known and quite serious issue with range-based `for` loops ([check the details here](https://www.sandordargo.com/blog/2022/04/20/range-base-p2012)) and while they had quite some support, in the end, the *EWG* rejected it still hoping for a future *"perfect"* solution...

 But who can vote and who can work on these standards and proposals?